National Trust Selects Multimedia Artwork to Commemorate Felled Sycamore Gap Tree

 What's Next

-The winning artwork, including a soundscape and sculptures, will be developed and displayed, with further details on its unveiling expected from the National Trust.
+The winning artwork will be created and displayed, with further details on its installation and public engagement activities expected from the National Trust.

 Sources